DaveVoorhis/Rel/_Deployment/README.txt

    RelDBMSServer

-** The stand-alone Rel DBMS server provides various options.
-To see these, type:

-   RelDBMSServer -?

-** To run the stand-alone command-line Rel language interpreter from your operating system command-line, go to the Rel folder or directory and run:
+** To run the stand-alone command-line Rel language interpreter or server from your operating system command-line, go to the Rel folder or directory and run:

    RelDBMS

-** The stand-alone command-line Rel language interpreter provides various options.
-To see these, type:
+** The stand-alone command-line Rel language interpreter provides various options, including the option to run the server.
+   To see these options, type:

    RelDBMS -?